realcxx1/xinxianchen/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Financial Engineering at [Xiamen University].
+I am a PhD student in Financial Engineering at Xiamen University.

 My research interests include financial econometrics, multivariate volatility and dependence modeling, heavy-tailed and skewed distributions.